laurestine/laurestine.github.io/index.md

 # About Me

 I am a PhD student at the [McGill University Department of Linguistics](https://www.mcgill.ca/linguistics/).
-I also work on-and-off both as a math tutor and as a math outreach instructor.
+In my spare time, I work as a math tutor and as a math outreach instructor.

 Here are some of my broad academic interests: